ProfessionalWiki/Bootstrap/README.md

 It may also be worthwhile to have a look at the [Bootstrap site on MediaWiki][mw-bootstrap] and the related [talk page][mw-bootstrap-talk]

+## Professional Support

+Chameleon is maintined by [Professional.Wiki](https://professional.wiki).
+You can [contract us][contact-form] to help you with installation or customization of Chameleon.
+We also do development work.

 ## License

 You can use the Bootstrap extension under the [GNU General Public License,